 Digital access to European works printed before 1701.
 The contents are drawn from major repositories, including the Danish Royal Library, the National Central Library in Florence, the National Library of France, the National Library of the Netherlands, and the Wellcome Library in London.

-Includes access to collections 1-10.
+Includes access to collections 1-10, and 15.
 Religious works dominate, but the resource also includes secular material.
 Fully searchable pages scanned directly from the original printed sources in high-resolution full color.
 Each item is captured in its entirety, complete with binding, edges, endpapers, blank pages and any loose inserts.

 Contains texts from the beginning of Latin literature to the Second Vatican Council (1962-1965).